norfolkpine/reggie-frontend/docs/architecture/routing-navigation.md

 # Routing and Navigation

-This document describes the routing and navigation architecture of the reggie-frontend Next.js application.
+This document describes the routing and navigation architecture of the opie-frontend Next.js application.

 ## Overview